keduong33/ChattyChatty-old/serverless/README.md

 ### Environment variables setup

-Create an .env in the server repo and supply `API_KEY` from HuggingFace
+Create an .env in the server repo --> Keep the soft link

 `cp .env.sample .env`